 Share price, principal value, and return will vary and you may have a gain or loss when you sell your shares.

-The fund invests at least 85% of its assets in Treasuries but maintains small positions in securities backed by the U.S. government, including Treasury inflation protected securities (TIPS) and Ginnie Mae mortgage-backed securities (MBS).
+The fund invests at least 85% of its assets in Treasuries but maintains small positions in other securities backed by the U.S. government, including Treasury inflation protected securities (TIPS) and Ginnie Mae mortgage-backed securities (MBS).
 TIPS provide some inflation protection, while our MBS holdings provide added yield over Treasuries, decent liquidity, and diversification.
 The fund's duration, which measures its sensitivity to changes in interest rates, was slightly shorter than that of the benchmark during the period; this detracted from performance as rates fell.
 However, our overweight to the longer-maturity portion of the yield curve added value.